Valcke's reign at FIFA likely to be at an end

 The 54-year-old, however, is now being investigated by FIFA's ethics committee after allegations he was involved in a plan to re-sell 2014 World Cup tickets for a lucrative profit.

-Valcke's lawyer "unequivocally" denied the allegations, labelling them as "fabricated and outrageous".
+Valcke's lawyer "unequivocally" denied the allegations, labeling them as "fabricated and outrageous".

-The allegations are the latest against Valcke as the organization, and his own behaviour, came under scrutiny in recent years.
+The allegations are the latest against Valcke as the organization, and his own behavior, came under scrutiny in recent years.

 Valcke, a former television executive with French television company Canal Plus, became FIFA's marketing director in 2003 but was fired three years later after a mishandled negotiation to switch a sponsorship deal from Mastercard to Visa.